Planar Calibration

 |---|---|---|

-| --method, -m | Calibration method: dotboard, charuco, or scale_factor | From config |
+| --method, -m | Calibration method: dotboard, charuco, scale_factor | From config |

-| --camera, -c | Camera number to process | All from config |
+| --camera, -c | Camera number | All cameras |

-| --type-name, -t | Data type (instantaneous/ensemble) | instantaneous |
+| --type-name, -t | Data type (instantaneous / ensemble) | instantaneous |

 | --runs, -r | Comma-separated run numbers | All runs |